autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-lidar-calibration/index.md

     Please get initial calibration results from [Manual Calibration](../extrinsic-manual-calibration) section, it is important for getting accurate results from this tool.
     We will use initial calibration parameters that we calculated on previous step on this tutorial.

+We need a sample bag file for the lidar-lidar calibration process which includes raw lidar topics.
+The following shows an example of a bag file used for this calibration:

 ??? note "ROS 2 Bag example of our calibration process for tutorial_vehicle"

     ```sh